EmergeTools/emerge-android/snapshots/README.md

 See [gradle-plugin](../gradle-plugin/README.md) for more information.

-### Add Snapshots SDK
+### Add Snapshots library

-Emerge snapshot SDKs are published to Maven Central and should be added as dependencies to your app's `build.gradle.kts` file.
+Emerge snapshot libraries are published to Maven Central and should be added as dependencies to your app's `build.gradle.kts` file.

 Compose `@Preview` snapshot generation relies on a Gradle plugin instrumentation to modify Compose Previews to be visible at runtime.
-Our snapshot SDK can then handle everything else, invoking the Compose Preview and saving the resulting snapshot image.
+Our snapshot library can then handle everything else, invoking the Compose Preview and saving the resulting snapshot image.

 ```kotlin build.gradle.kts (app module)